lebeeas/Dots/README.md

 **4 x Magnets**: 8.0 × 3.0 × 2.0 mm

 **1 x Screw**: I didn’t understand how screw names work.
-This is the one I used.
+This is the one I used:

 > [!IMPORTANT]
 > The important thing is that the screw length equals the assembled device height (8.5 mm).